 Child custody plans for parents in Missouri can be confusing.
 Parents may have to decide between joint custody and sole custody, child visitation schedules, and who has legal or physical custody of the child.
 When a child custody plan is entered by the court, it can be difficult to modify.
 It is important that the child custody plan represents your wishes as a parent.
 Before making any custody agreement with the other parent, make sure you talk to your Missouri child custody lawyer about your rights and options.
-Contact the Joshua Wilson Law Firm.
+Contact the Higher Level Legal Law Firm.

 Physical Custody in Missouri